Kshitij-Banerjee/Blog/_posts/2017-01-24-The-Laptop-Setup.markdown

 ---
 layout: post
-title:  "The Classic Laptop Dev Tools"
+title:  "The Classic Laptop Dev Configuration - Linux/Mac (Tutorial)"
-description: "The classic list of dev tools that I can't live without (and how to set them up)."
+description: "The classic list of dev tools and configurations that I can't live without (and how to set them up)."
-name: "The classic list of dev tools that I can't live without (and how to set them up)."
+name: "The classic list of dev tools and configurations that I can't live without (and how to set them up)."
 author: Kshitij Banerjee
 avatar: "img/authors/K_icon.png"
 img: "DevStack.jpeg"